 Compensation and salary benchmarking allow individual utilities to compare their compensation and salary packages against those of their peers.
-Examples of engaging in salary benchmarking include participating in APPA's annual public power salary survey or utilizing an external salary/compensation benchmarking service.
+Examples of engaging in salary benchmarking include participating in APPA's annual public power salary survey and using the results to compare your utility's compensation to other public power utilities or utilizing an external salary/compensation benchmarking service.
 Best practice is to participate in salary benchmarking at least once every 3 years.